duckafire/simple-api-rest/docs/conventions/code.md

 ### Typing

 1. All that can be typed it must be typed.
+1. Avoid "function types", add manually the types to parametes and the return.
 1. `never` and `unknown` must be priority in relation to `void` and `any`.
 1. Avoid to use `as` to change the type of a value.
+1. Avoid the use of complex types.

 ### Importing